Hunting the first Cosmic Giants: formation and detectability of Direct Collapse Black Holes around high-redshift quasars: Observability of direct collapse black holes

 Given the high variability of BH accretion we predict in the population of galaxies hosting heavy seed descendants around a massive quasar, it is crucial to explore the probability of detecting at least one system in an active phase within a realistic observable redshift window.
 For this reason, we focused again on the range $7 < z < 8$, and evaluated the average number of accreting BHs that would be detectable for different sensitivity limits in the JWST F444W filter band, tracing their optical rest-frame emission.
 Since our goal is to assess the potential observability of sources that can be identified as descendants of DCBHs, we focus our analysis on systems with $\log(\Mbh/\msun) < 6.5$ (marked in red in Fig. \ref{fig:MapBHz7}, see also additional details in Appendix \ref{sec:AppendixB}).

 The results are shown in Figure \ref{fig:AvgObservedSyst}, under two different assumptions: a) relying only on the AGN emission to evaluate the system detectability; b) including the total AGN + stellar emission, but counting only systems where the intrinsic UV emission is dominated by the AGN.
 The first case provides a conservative lower limit on the number of detectable galaxies hosting a heavy seed, while the second provides an estimate of how many systems could be unambiguously identified as AGNs.
 We find that the observational estimates differ significantly between these two scenarios.
 If we consider only the intrinsic AGN emission, there is a substantial probability of detecting at least one system hosting an accreting DCBH in the vicinity of the bright quasar.
-The average number of detectable systems ranges from $\rm \overline{N}_{det}\sim 3$ for a threshold of $m_{\rm F444W} < 29$, up to $\rm \overline{N}_{det}\sim 5$ for $m_{\rm F444W} < 31$.
-However, when limiting our selection to systems with an AGN-dominated UV budget, these estimates drops noticeably.
-In this case, a detection threshold of $m_{\rm F444W} < 29$ corresponds to a reduced chance of observing any active satellite DCBH, with $\rm \overline{N}_{det} < 1$.
-Increasing the limiting magnitude to $m_{\rm F444W} < 30$ raises the average number to $\rm \overline{N}_{det}\sim 1.4$, while pushing it to $m_{\rm F444W} < 31$ yields $\rm \overline{N}_{det} \sim 1.8$.
+The average number of detectable systems ranges from $\rm \bar{N}_{det}\sim 3$ for a threshold of $m_{\rm F444W} < 29$, up to $\rm \bar{N}_{det}\sim 5$ for $m_{\rm F444W} < 31$.
+Assuming detections are independent and follow Poissonian statistics, this translates in a probability of detecting at least one system, $P_{\rm det}(\geq1) = 1-e^{\rm -\bar{N}_{det}}$, of $95 \%$ ($\rm \bar{N}_{det}=3$) and $99 \%$ ($\rm \bar{N}_{det}=5$), respectively.
+However, when limiting our selection to systems with an AGN-dominated UV budget, these estimates drop noticeably.
+In this case, a detection threshold of $m_{\rm F444W} < 29$ corresponds to $\rm \bar{N}_{det} < 1$, implying a reduced probability of observing any active satellite DCBH ($P_{\rm det}\approx 60 \%$).
+Increasing the limiting magnitude to $m_{\rm F444W} < 30$ raises the average number to $\rm \bar{N}_{det}\sim 1.4$, while pushing it to $m_{\rm F444W} < 31$ yields $\rm \bar{N}_{det} \sim 1.8$ ($P_{\rm det}\approx 83 \%$).